mdmahfuzrp/react-api-call/README.md

 #

-## CUSTOMIZATION & ACCESS YOU HAVE:

-List of parameters, that you can pass if needed:
+### List of parameters, that you can pass if needed:

 | Parameters      | Description                                                                                                                                                                                                                                       | Usecase                                              | Status   | Type       | Default Value    |
 | --------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ---------------------------------------------------- | -------- | ---------- | ---------------- |